ThuraAung1601/corpux/README.md

 #### for ONE corpus file analysis
 - **Basic text analysis** for each .txt file and text cleaning before it
 - **Read and Count** the number of words, lines, and unique words
-- **Language Identification** by percentages included in the txt file based on unicode character count
+- **Language Identification** by percentages included in the txt file based on Unicode character count
-- **Report Generation**: an HTML report for each .txt file - with a Count table and language percentage bar graph
+- **Report Generation**: generate an HTML report for each .txt file - with a Count table and language percentage bar graph
 - **Corpus Statistics**
   - **Ngram**: generate an n-gram of the file
-  - **Word Frequency**: make frequency table and give output as .csv file
+  - **Word Frequency**: make a frequency table and give output as .csv file

 #### for FOLDER analysis
 - Loop all of the .txt files under the folder and generate a report with file information